Dirk makes econ entertaining & prepares students very well for the exams with zero curveballs.RateMyProfessor.com

 Large classes are a lot like sporting events and concerts.
 If you’ve felt the roar of 100,000 fans at a stadium or laughed in unison with 400 moviegoers at a funny line you know what I mean.

-But just because I teach large classes at Penn State does not mean that I am a large class instructor.
+But just because I teach large classes at University of Kentucky does not mean that I am a large class instructor.
 Classrooms work best then you think about how to manage the course like a small class instructor.

 I remember what it is like to be a student.
 I lay out a series of expectations in the syllabus for my courses that are student-centered.
 The expectations include my policy on attendance, homework, answering questions, how to reach me, the posting of exam scores, and student conduct.
 It is important that students understand that you are their advocate, and that you are there to help them to learn the material.